micobo-gmbh/micobo-Security-Token/README.md

 ##

-   CLC and ALC an will both be made **updatable** through the use of proxy contracts.
+   CLC and ALC an will both be made **updatable** through the use of master contracts.
    This means that their storage data will persist when new versions are deployed.

 #